-Advertising expense for the year ended July 31, 2014 totaled \$259,310.
+Advertising expense for the years ended July 31, 2015 and 2014 totaled \$260,471 and \$259,310, respectively.

 NOTE 13 COLLECTIONS

 The Theatre's collections are made up of a pencil sketch and a replica painting.
 Each of the items is cataloged, preserved, and cared for and activities verifying their existence and assessing their condition are performed continuously.
 The collections are subject to a policy that requires proceeds from their sale to be used to acquire other items for collections.